Site icon Circuit Ideas for You

 Coil As given in Diagram1

-This signal goes to copper coil and start magnetic field moving at 1kHz.
+To begin with, this IC LM386 gives 1kHz square pulse signal at output and then this signal goes to copper coil and so start magnetic field moving at 1kHz.

 Receiver Circuit Working: